 How could my Personal A to Z of Portugal not include the nation’s most famous cake, pastel de nata?

-A light, slightly flaky, crispy pastry cup holds a sweet, smooth creamy custard filling which is browned off in the oven, giving them a home-made, slightly burnt appearance.
+With this Portuguese sweet treat, a light, slightly flaky, crispy pastry cup holds a sweet, smooth creamy custard filling which is browned off in the oven, giving them a home-made, slightly burnt appearance.

 Pastel de nata or pastel de Belém?

 Many of Portugal’s best cakes were originally baked by monks and nuns, and the original recipe for pastéis de nata apparently came from the monks at the Jerónimos Monastery in Belem, Lisbon, although I learned on a pastel de nata workshop that this may be more of an urban myth.